tom-seddon/b2/doc/Building-on-Unix.md

-# Building - OS X/Linux
+# Building - macOS/Linux

 The build process is somewhat similar on both platforms.

-I do some of the development on OS X, so the OS X version should work well.
+I do some of the development on macOS, so that version should work well.

 The Linux version doesn't get much testing by me, though I do try it